OMEN-D/youtube_video_downloader/README.md

 All the videos will be in .mp4 format @30fps regardless of quality.
 If your file is downloaded successfully it will show the message.

 You need to install the pytube to run this script - 'pip install pytube'.

+Soon maybe I will learn Django and make a website to host this script :-)